Obama takes up new agenda item after battering on healthcare

 "For decades, Congress has voted to offer relief to job-seekers - including when the unemployment rate was lower than it is today," Obama said in his weekly address.
 "But now that economic lifeline is in jeopardy."
 The unemployment benefits expire at year's end.

-Attending memorial services in South Africa next week for anti-apartheid leader Nelson Mandela and then launching into holiday season will also allow for a change of subject from the healthcare controversy.
+Attending memorial services in South Africa next week for late South African President Nelson Mandela and then launching into holiday season festivities will also allow for a change of subject from the healthcare controversy.

 Obama was buoyed too by news on Friday that the U.S. jobless rate hit a five-year low of 7.0 percent.